taektay/ee106/docs/lab1.rst

    - \+ 10% Update the publisher ROS node to send a ROS topic named ``EE106lab_topic``, of ``EE106lab_custom_new`` msg type.
 Send random integers over the ROS topic and update the header with the corresponding timestamp.
 For the random integer generator you can use ``random.randint(a,b)`` function from the `random <https://www.w3schools.com/python/ref_random_randint.asp>`_ python library.
    - \+ 10% Update the subscriber ROS node to receive the ``EE106lab_topic`` and print the addition of the two int32 variables and the Header timestamp information during the callback.
    - \+ 30%  Write down your lab report, by including comments and screenshots of the following steps, along with terminal results and important findings.
-   - \- 15%  Penalty applies for each late day (up to two days).